tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 Having your spiritual portrait allows you to better understand:

-- Why you do the things you do
+- Why we do the things we do
 - Where others are coming from
 - Why you relate better to some people - both real and fictional - than to others
+- What can cause recurring difficulties we have with some types of people

 [**Key point**]
 Even if you are conscious of your preferences, being able to visualize your own